WisGateOS 2 Extensions User Manual

 - By default, no extensions are installed.

-- To install one, you can click either on Add new extension button or the install one now link.
-An Add new extension window will pop up.
+- Proceed with the installation by clicking on the Add new extension button or the install one now link.
+This will open the Add new extension window.

-- Now, you can either drag and drop the extension file in the Drop your Extension file here or choose file form or click the choose file link in the form and browse for the extension file.
+- In the window, either drag and drop the extension file into the Drop your Extension file here area, or click the choose file link in the form to browse and select the extension file manually.

-- After the installation process is complete, the WisGateOS will reboot and you need to log in again.
+- When the installation is complete, the WisGateOS will automatically reboot, and you will need to log in again.

-- You can now install more extensions via the Add new extension button or configure the installed ones by clicking the Launch button on the extension.
+- To install additional extensions, use the Add new extension button or manage existing ones by clicking the Launch button next to the desired extension.

 - A pop-up window will appear to verify if you want delete the extension.
 Click Remove and wait for the process to finish.